kravchenmd/code-samples/HPGe timing (ML)/README.md

 ### The MuX experiment

 When registering signals by a particle detector in many cases it's crucial to know the exact time of a particular event.
 For example, [the MuX experiment](https://www.psi.ch/en/ltp/mux) (PSI, Switzerland) performs muonic atom spectroscopy by detecting the X-rays emitted from a muonic atom from the muonic atoms (the hydrogen-like bound state of a negative muon with a nucleus).
-The X-rays are detected by high-purity germanium detectors, and knowing the exact time of an X-ray hit is crucial for the experiment aims.
+The X-rays are detected by high-purity germanium detectors, and knowing the exact time of an X-ray hit is crucial for the aims of the experiment.

 ### ELET algorithms vs deep learning-based approach

 Conventional Extrapolated Leading-Edge timing (ELET) algorithms are used to improve the time resolution of particle detectors.
 However, these algorithms have some significant cons:
-* a need for a single set of parameters for a predefined function for the whole energy range;
+* A need for a single set of parameters for a predefined function for the whole energy range;
+* Can involve complex computations, which could make it unsuitable for online use;
-* manual optimization.
+* Manual optimization.

 Another possible way is using deep learning-based approaches by building and training a neural network that can learn the relationship between signal shape and time of signal rising edge.
 It would allow to:
-* automate the process;
+* Automate the process;
+* Use it online, since the main computational load is shifted to the offline training phase.
-* More generalized approach: the built network can be used for different detectors with different electrical characteristics (gain, etc.)
+* Having a more generalized approach: the built network can be used for different detectors with different electrical characteristics (gain, etc.)

 the pre-trained CNN-based encoder (for compression of the original signal and extracting a feature vector) followed by a couple of dense layers (for determining the exact time of the signal rising edge).
 Pending task.
 Achievement of fairly good and promising interim results compared to conventional, non-ML based, algorithms: comparable and even slightly better time resolution, good metrics (relatively small MAE value, acceptable MSE value, r-squared value ~0.85-0.9), reproducible results for different datasets (with ~300-800k signal samples).